 During a news conference, Turner wouldn't commit to either appointing someone from within HPD or someone from outside Houston.

-"I'm looking for someone who will be very focused on managing the police force of the city of Houston and very focused on putting forth strategic plans to get on top of the crime situation," Turner said on Monday.
+"I'm looking for someone who will be very focused on managing the police force of the city of Houston and very focused on putting forth strategic plans to get on top of the crime situation," Turner said.

-Slinkard, who serves as the other executive assistant chief, oversees investigative and support operations.
-He, too, was designated at times as acting police chief.
+Matt Slinkard, another of Acevedo's direct reports, oversees investigative and support operations.
+He, too, can be designated as acting police chief.

 Turner also has the option of looking outside of HPD, which was something he did when he hired Acevedo from the Austin Police Department.

 Whomever Turner picks, neighbors in high-crime communities say representation is important, but safer streets matter more.